wesql/wescale/doc/design-docs/RFCS/20230414_ReadAfterWrite.md

 Depends on the consistency level, the GTIDs may be stored in the client’s Session or a global memory data structure.

-(TODO: need to design the global memory data structure, the easiest way is to use a global variable, but may cause heavy lock contentions)

 Later read operations will utilize GTIDs stored in WeSQL-Scale’s memory, to ensure retrieval of data that was previously written.
 See belowing steps for more details.

 ### Step 3: Select a MySQL follower for reading